 The width of the shoe should ideally be within 10 mm of the width of the forefoot.

 How much toe room in hiking boots?
-The length of your boots should be 1 to 2 cm longer than your foot so that it is not in abutment at the end of the hiking shoes.
+Your boots should be 1 to 2 cm longer than your foot so that it is not in an abutment at the end of the hiking shoes.

 To stop foot pain: The importance of insoles

-Let’s stop for a moment to talk about insoles and their importance for your comfort in a hiking boot or other shoe.
+Let's talk about insoles and their importance for your comfort in hiking boots or other shoes.

-The discomfort felt with a hiking boot on your feet is, 9 times out of 10, caused by poor foot arch support.
+The discomfort felt with a hiking boot on your feet is nine times out of ten, caused by poor foot arch support.
 It is then necessary to put insoles in your shoes.

-In fact, 90% of customers leave a hiking gear shop with a pair of insoles to put in all their hiking shoes: as I have said, your foot is not universal.
+90% of customers leave a hiking gear shop with a pair of insoles to put in all their hiking shoes: as I have said, your feet are not universal.

 Did you know that?

-The different parts of the foot have different volumes, sizes or postures from one individual to another.
+The different parts of the foot have other volumes, sizes, or postures from one individual to another.

-In addition to the variable characteristics of the foot, there are multiple shapes and volumes with hollow feet, flat feet… not all will behave in the same way.
+In addition to the variable characteristics of the foot, there are multiple shapes and volumes with hollow and flat feet, and not all will behave in the same way.

-To choose the right insoles, it is best to know if you have pronator or supinator feet.
+To choose the right insoles, you must know if you have a pronator or supinator feet.